0xZipp0/CTFs-Writeups/HacktivityCon-CTF-2020/Spy vs. Spy.md

+# H@cktivityCon CTF 2020

-# Steganography
+## Steganography

+### Spy vs. Spy

-## Challenge statement:
+> Challenge statement:
-Antonio Prohías was a cartoonist known primarily as the creator of the satirical comic strip Spy vs. Spy for Mad magazine.
+> Antonio Prohías was a cartoonist known primarily as the creator of the satirical comic strip Spy vs. Spy for Mad magazine.
 It wasn't until after 1997 when the comics changed from black and white to full color.

-## Solution:
+> Solution:
 1. after downloaded the image, i try to translate the morse code in the image, but it wasn't the flag.